Computer glitch suspends NASA Mars rover operation

 By Irene Klotz

-CAPE CANAVERAL, Fla., March 4 A computer glitch, possibly caused by radiation, has put on hold the Mars rover Curiosity's first attempt to analyze powder from inside an ancient rock, officials said on Monday.
+CAPE CANAVERAL, Florida A computer glitch, possibly caused by radiation, has put on hold the Mars rover Curiosity's first attempt to analyze powder from inside an ancient rock, officials said on Monday.

 Engineers said they hope the NASA rover can resume limited science operations this week.